Tropicalization of curve arrangement complements and arroids: Introduction

 \subsection{Acknowledgments}

 I am very grateful to Kris Shaw for many discussions and suggestions.
+I also thank the anonymous referee for insightful comments and suggestions.
 This research was supported by the Trond Mohn Foundation project ``Algebraic and Topological Cycles in Complex and Tropical Geometries''.